 Seamstresses & Tailors:

 Our workshop partnership employs seamstresses and tailors to sew sustainable tie-dye products.
 This program targets women with disabilities, who make up at least half of the cohort, but also includes other vulnerable women and men for an inclusive workforce.
-Seamstresses earn a starting salary of 600 GHC (150 USD) per month and are eligible for a raise every six months.
+Seamstresses earn a living work.
 Most of the workers hope to open their own independent sewing shops after a few years at the workshop and are saving toward this goal.
-As full-time workers, they earn benefits including social security, housing relocation support, and preventative health services.
+As full-time workers, they earn benefits including social security, housing relocation support, and health care benefits.

 The workshop's cloth-making program provides six-month of paid cloth-making training and a business start-up grant to participants.
 The program targets mothers, parents, or caretakers of children with developmental disabilities.
-Participants earn a living stipend of 450 GHS (115 USD) per month for the duration of their training, and at the end of the program, they receive a two-part business start-up grant worth approximately 1500 GHS (350 USD) to open their own cloth-making business or other independent shop to support their child's needs.
+Participants earn a living wage stipend for the duration of their training, and at the end of the program, they receive a two-part business start-up grant worth approximately 1500 GHS (350 USD) to open their own cloth-making business or other independent shop to support their child's needs.

 The workshop's knitting program provides training and a flexible income generating method for individuals who work-from-home or part-time.
-The program targets persons with physical disabilities who use wheelchairs or experience mobility restrictions and parents or caretakers of children with developmental disabilities who need scholarships.
-Knitters receive looms and weekly deliveries of yarn produced from secondhand cotton t-shirt scraps at the workshop and earn 20 GHS (5 USD) per hat, pair of mittens, or other product they create.
-Knitters are also supported in adapting their products for local markets to diversify and increase their income.
+The program targets persons with physical disabilities who use wheelchairs or have mobility restrictions and parents or caretakers of children with developmental disabilities.
+Knitters receive looms and weekly deliveries of yarn produced from secondhand cotton t-shirt scraps at the workshop.
+They start as contract employees and are paid for the number of products they make.
+After several months of demonstrated work, they can become full-time employees with a monthly salary and health care benefits.